Plymouth-Sailboat/SailBoatROS/README.md

 ## Acknowledgments

 ## Look at the Wiki!
-If you want more information about the arduino and the boat, please look at [the wiki](https://github.com/Plymouth-Sailboat/SailBoatROS/wiki)
+If you want more information about the raspberry pi and the boat, please look at [the wiki](https://github.com/Plymouth-Sailboat/SailBoatROS/wiki)